 The external ear collects sound vibrations from the air and focuses these sounds onto the tympanic membrane.
 Vibrations are transmitted through the middle ear by the ossicular chain (malleus, incus, and stapes).
 The stapes transmits these vibrations to the cochlea through the oval window (fenestra ovalis).
-The sound may also be transmitted through the bones of the skull to the cochlea.
+Sound can also be transmitted through the bones of the skull to the cochlea.

 The hair cells in the cochlea convert the physical vibrations into action potentials that are transmitted via the nerves in the vestibulocochlear (auditory) nerve to the brainstem for further processing.

 Deafness may occur due to interruption at any point along this pathway.